crystal-lang/rfcs/text/0014-general-timeouts.md

   On success, the caller must enqueue the fiber.
 On failure, the caller musn't.

+Code calling `Fiber.timeout` must call `Fiber#resolve_timeout?` with the cancelation token and to act accordingly to the result—enqueue the fiber iff the timeout was canceled.

 ## Internal API (`Crystal::EventLoop`)

 We introduce one method: